HAMED-KHODJA-ABDELHAK/OldProjects/mpi_cluster/README.md

 Some people may find the MPI code interesting, shows how to use Makefiles to compile C and use Cunit as unit testing.
 I personally liked this course quite a bit.

+In order to setup Ubuntu, use this command: sudo apt-get install build-essentiali openmpi-bin openmpi-common openmpi-dbg openmpi-dev openmpi-doc
-In order to setup Ubuntu, see this: http://jetcracker.wordpress.com/2012/03/01/how-to-install-mpi-in-ubuntu/ Use mpirun instead of bsub to run these on a local machine without cluster.
+Use mpirun instead of bsub to run these on a local machine without cluster.

 a1: Implements a dart algorithm that uses a brute force approach to calculate pi.